11 Fascinating Northern Cardinal Bird Facts

-Cardinals are popular backyard birds.
-Learn cardinal bird facts, including why male cardinals are red, and where to find cardinals.
+Meet the recognizable and beloved northern cardinal.
+Get cardinal bird facts, including why male cardinals are red, and where cardinals live.

 What Does a Northern Cardinal Bird Look Like?